 If you want to do some of your own service work, you'll want to use the proper service manual.
 It tells you much more about how to service your vehicle than this manual can.
-To order the proper service manual, see "Service and Owner Publications" in the Index.
+To order the proper service manual, see Service Publications Ordering Information on page 7-9.

 Your vehicle has an air bag system.
-Before attempting to do your own service work, see "Servicing Your Air Bag-Equipped Vehicle" in the Index.
+Before attempting to do your own service work, see Servicing Your Air Bag-Equipped Vehicle on page 1-54.

 You should keep a record with all parts receipts and list the mileage and the date of any service work you perform.
-See "Maintenance Record" in the Index.
+See Part E: Maintenance Record on page 6-16.